-Design an analytics dashboard to help teachers support language learning
+Designing an analytics dashboard that helps teachers support language learning

 As a Product Designer at STORYWORLD, I was responsible for developing the analytics dashboard from start to finish - turning a teacher's napkin sketch into design ideas, iterating on visual and interaction design, prototyping, testing, and launching.
 Along the way, I worked with with software engineers, educational researchers, and bilingual teachers for critique and feedback.

 Don't just show data.
 Focus on their utility and usability.
 Provide actionable insights to help teachers answer specific questions they have and better their lessons, instead of overwhelming them with meaningless student analytics.